AlyaClient/alya-scripting/docs/scripting-api/index.md

 └── sound - Sound playing
 ```

-> **Hint**: You can use tab completion in the Alya console (F8) to explore available functions.
+> **Hint**: You can use tab completion in the [FEATURE NOT AVAILABLE YET] Alya console (F8) to explore available functions.
 Type `alya.` and press Tab to see available modules, then continue with `alya.module.` to see functions.

 For example, to access the player's position: